Bright Union Prospects in Early 1862

 By September 13, 1862, Price had reached the town of Iuka, Mississippi, roughly twenty miles east of Corinth.
 Iuka was a small Union supply depot on the Memphis & Charleston Railroad.
 As Price’s army advanced on the Union garrison posted at Iuka, the federal commander, Colonel Robert C. Murphy, set fire to the Union supplies, abandoned his post, and marched his 2,000-man brigade back to Corinth.
 Murphy’s superior, Rosecrans, relieved Murphy of his command and later had the colonel court-martialed for his actions.

-Rebels Plans to Attack Grant’s Supply Lines
+Confederates Plan to Attack Grant’s Supply Lines

 Now in control of Iuka, Price settled in to await a small force commanded by Major General Earl Van Dorn advancing from Vicksburg.
 The two generals intended to unite their armies and to attack Grant’s supply and communication lines as they moved north to join Bragg.